Soullevram/Transcriptomics-Analysis-of-Human-Lung-Fibroblast/README.md

 An analytical pipeline was created by piecing together requisite R packages, as appropriate for the chosen dataset.
 The workflow should included post-processing and preliminary exploration of the dataset, analysis for differentially expressed genes, and analysis for enriched Gene Ontology and/or pathway terms.

-Visit the GitHub Page link on the right side to see the full analysis.
+Visit the GitHub Pages website on the right side to see the full analysis.